v-prokopenko/big_roc/README.md

-  "n_features": list of numbers of features to subsample from the given files with data, "n_subjects": list of numbers of subjects to subsample from the given files with data, "n_repetitions": integer value that specifies the number of times to repeat the analysis for given data file, number of features and subjects, "repetition_start"[Optional]: index to start repetition count from (if not specified it's 1), "output_dir": path to the directory to where the will be saved }
+  "n_features": list of numbers of features to subsample from the given files with data, "n_subjects": list of numbers of subjects to subsample from the given files with data, "n_repetitions": integer value that specifies the number of times to repeat the analysis for given data file, number of features and subjects, "repetition_start"[Optional, see --merge option]: index to start repetition count from (if not specified it's 1), "output_dir": path to the directory to where the will be saved }
 ```